 It is clear that specific foods can promote the fragility of blood vessels and bruising.
 Examples include green tea, red wine.
 Any blood thinner (see list) can cause bruising as well.
 Avoidance of any supplement or medication on this list before surgery is recommended.
 Never stop or take a medication without physician advice.

-There are a variety of supplements which are touted to prevent bruising.
+There are a variety of supplements that are touted to prevent bruising.
 The best known examples of this are Arnica Montana and Bromelein.
 Arnica Montana has been studied and appears to not have harmful effects and may appear to lessen the formation of bruising.

 Arnica is thought to work by the use of the natural vasodilator Helenalin, which helps promote healing of the area in the region of the bruise.
-Bromelein is a similar such supplement and is found in pineapples and can also help promote healing.
+Bromelein is a similar supplement and is found in pineapples and can also help promote healing.
 Lesser known products include the use of Cyruta Plus, Cataplex ACP.
 Both of these products supposedly make blood vessels less fragile.
-Vitamin C is also thought to be important in helping strengthen protein
+Vitamin C is also thought to be important in helping strengthen protein.

 Pycnogenol is a potent antioxidant made from the bark of pine trees.
 Among its components are proanthocyanidins, red pigments (also found in blueberries and grapes) that aid in strengthening capillaries, arteries and veins.
 Pycnogenol also can improve the elasticity of the skin by bonding to underlying collagen fibers.
 Bilberry extract contains anthocyanosides which are potent antioxidants which help stabilize collagen and make Vitamin C more effective

-Prevedem topical is an antioxidant rich cream applied to the face two weeks prior to an injection or procedure.
+Prevedem topical is an antioxidant-rich cream applied to the face two weeks prior to an injection or procedure.
 The product contains Hamamelis Virginiana Extract, which is commonly known as Witch Hazel.

 Treating a Bruising